 - You better focus your message on a specific target group.

-- Understanding the opinions of this target group – is KEY.
+- Understanding this target group – is KEY.

 TIP 1: Think about preferences of Baby Boomers vs. Millennials or nuclear power vs renewable.